jarvisteach/appJar/mkdocs/rwbatools/docs/index.md

 ###Your turn
 ---
-That's about it from here.
+That's about it for now.
-Have a look around, discover all of the different fillings available
+Have a look around, discover all of the different fillings available.
+And, investigate how best to present your sandwich!